Shiva, the Great; and the Abrahamic Traditions

 The Story of Abraham and the Idol Shop of His Father

-In the book of Genesis Rabbah, Chapter 38, the Jewish account of the affair of Abraham with his father is related.
-His father being the carver and seller of idols is symbolic of the worship of the creator God.
-But since the physical creation of Abraham’s body had already been accomplished, so Abraham defied his father and his creative works.
-Here, I should include some quotes from the Genesis Rabbah, Chapter 38, for illustration purposes.
+In the book of Genesis Rabbah, Chapter 38, the Jewish account of the affair of Abraham with his father has been described.
+His father being the carver and seller of idols that were symbolically used for the worship of The Creator God.
+But since the physical creation of Abraham’s body had already been accomplished, so Abraham defied his father by denigrating his creative works.
+Here, I have included some quotes from the Genesis Rabbah, Chapter 38, for illustration purposes.

 “The father of Abraham and Haran, was a dealer in images as well as a worshipper of them.”
 “Abraham taunted him (a customer of his father) with want of sound sense in calling the work of another man’s hand, produced perhaps in a few hours, his god; the man laid the words of Abraham to heart and gave up idol worship.”
 “Again a woman came with a handful of fine flour to offer to Terah’s idols, which were now in charge of Abraham.
 He took a stick and broke all the images except the largest one, in the hand of which he placed the stick which had worked this wholesale destruction.”
 “When he (Abraham’s father) learnt also of the customers whom Abraham had lost him during his management he became very incensed, and drove Abraham out of his house and handed him over to Nimrod.”
 “Nimrod, becoming weary of arguing with Abraham, decided to cast him before his god — fire — and challenged Abraham’s deliverance by the God of Abraham, but God saved him out of the fiery furnace.”